-Speaking of hinges, it is sad and a bit strange that Searle has not incorporated what many (e.g., DMS an eminent contemporary philosopher and leading W expert) regard as maybe the greatest discovery in modern philosophy-W's revolutionizing of epistemology in his 'On Certainty' as nobody can do philosophy or psychology in the old way anymore without looking antiquated.
+Speaking of hinges, it is sad and a bit strange that Searle has not incorporated what many ((e.g., DMS (Danielle Moyal-Sharrock) an eminent contemporary philosopher and leading W expert)) regard as the greatest discovery in modern philosophy-W's revolutionizing of epistemology in his 'On Certainty', as nobody can do philosophy or psychology in the old way anymore without looking antiquated and being confused.
 And though Searle almost entirely ignored 'On Certainty' his whole career, in 2009 (i.e., 6 years before publication of this book) he spoke at a symposium on it held by the British Wittgenstein Society and hosted by DMS, so he is certainly aware of the view that has revolutionized the very topics he is discussing here.
 I don't think this meeting was published, but his lecture can be downloaded from Vimeo.
 It seems to be a case of an old dog who can't learn new tricks.
-Though he has probably pioneered more new territory in the descriptive psychology of higher order behavior than anyone since Wittgenstein, once he has learned a path he tends to stay on it, as we all do.
+Though he has probably pioneered more new territory in the descriptive psychology of higher order behavior than anyone since Wittgenstein (excepting perhaps Peter Hacker whose writings are rather dense), once he has learned a path he tends to stay on it, as we all do.
 Like everyone, he uses the French word repertoire when there is an easier to pronounce and spell English word 'repertory' and the awkward 'he/she' or reverse sexist 'she' when one can always use 'they' or 'them'.
 In spite of their higher intelligence and education, academics are sheep too.